amaletin/Quip/README.md

-Quip
+Quip with ratings
 ====

-A commenting component for MODx Revolution
+A clone of commenting component for MODx Revolution with added rating fields for my project